 The day was a great success filled with beautiful performances by delegates from all over the world.

 Be sure to watch the full video on youtube.com/drnora.

 Based on the Chinese Zodiac, this year is the year of the Ox.
 Legend has it that those born in this year are strong, reliable, fair and conscientious and inspire confidence in others.
 However, they are also stubborn and hate to fail or be challenged.

 If you were born in the year of the Ox do have these traits?

 In short, yes.
 Our metabolism naturally slows down as we age.
 This makes it easier for us to gain a few extra kilos of weight and much harder to loose them.

 But did you know, that staying active can help to prevent this drop.
 If you are able to keep active and have good muscle mass then your resting metabolism is increased - which is the amount of calories that are burned when you are resting or asleep.

 Activities that you could try to help prevent your metabolism slowing down include weight training, high intensity interval training, like running on the beach for periods of time and ensuring that you eat a healthy diet which includes protein.

-Thanks for watching and if you have any questions please don’t hesitate to leave me a comment in the comments section below or pop by and see me in clinic.
+If you have any questions feel free to pop by and see me in clinic.